 Adopted Sea level rise projections in the Southeast Florida Regional Climate Action Plan, including a study of land elevation and elevation of surrounding properties, will be considered at the appropriate time in the development process for any new construction in accordance with Code requirements.
-At this time, Application No. PB16-0085 only entails a Comprehensive Plan text amendment.
+At this time, Application No. PB16-0087 only entails LDR text amendments.